sayak119/Lyrify/README.md

 # Lyrify

 Lyrify is a decentralized application (DApp) that allows users to save song lyrics, to the Ethereum blockchain.
-This enables users to permanently store a record of their written work in the blockchain, which may be used to protect content creators against copyright infringement.
+This enables users to permanently store a record of their written work in the blockchain, which can be used to protect content creators against copyright infringement and hence protecting their creativity.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+Follow these instruction:

 ### Installing